Topological quantum compilation of metaplectic anyons based on the genetic optimized algorithms: The construction of one-qubit gate

 Although both $V^{113}_3$ and $V^{131}_3$ are initially made up of two \textit{X} and one $X^\prime$, and fusing into $X^\prime$ eventually, the different order of fusion results in different intermediate states.
-In contrast, and have the same intermediate state, but the initial and final fused anyons are different.
+In contrast, $V^{131}_3$ and $V^{133}_1$ share the same intermediate state, yet their initial and final fused anyons differ.
 These two differences can lead to different EBMs.
 The EBMs $\sigma^{(3)}_i(i=1,2)$ corresponds to the braiding of the \textit{i} anyon with the \textit{i}+1 anyon, noting that the superscript (3) represents the 3 anyons of the one-qubit, similarly the 6 anyons in the two-qubit EBMs $\sigma^{(6)}_i$.
 It is easy for $\sigma^{(3)}_1$ to solve, because we only need to braid the first and second anyons (starting from the most left one), and only need to use the \textit{R}-symbols.
 However, it is slightly complicated to solve $\sigma^{(3)}_2$, which involves braiding the second and third anyons, due to basis transformation which is necessary to use \textit{F}-matrices and \textit{R}-symbols simultaneously.
-The specific solving processes are given in Appendix C. All \textit{F}-matrices and \textit{R}-symbols used in solving EBMs are summarized in Appendix B.
+All \textit{F}-matrices and \textit{R}-symbols used in solving EBMs are summarized in Appendix B. The specific solving processes are given in Appendix C.